 What to Expect

 Falling asleep or entering a deep meditative state of mind is a common response to receiving this kind of healing session.
 This can be an indicator of a number of different factors.
 Most of us do not get enough rest, and the act of lying down for even short periods of time can prompt a state of deep relaxation.
 Add to that the penetrating warmth of the hot stones, the relaxation created by the massage, and the stage is set for the body to go into a restorative mode.
-Sleeping or meditating through a treatment is absolutely natural and OK.
+Sleeping or meditating through a treatment is absolutely natural and okay.

 Once the massage is complete, the person receiving is invited to take a few minutes to absorb and integrate the work before beginning to sit up.
 It is common to experience a deep sense of peace and relaxation following a treatment.
 At least an hour of free time is recommended following the appointment to allow for full receipt of the benefits and a gradual reentry into the world.
 Drinking lots of water to re-hydrate the body, eating a healthy meal, taking a leisurely walk, or sitting quietly are activities which often serve as a good transition to resuming whatever is planned for the rest of the day.

 As a general rule, hot stone massage should not be given to anyone who cannot or should not receive standard massage therapy.
 There are many specific health conditions which contraindicate hot stone massage.
 Intake forms completed prior to receiving services request information on medical history and are screened for any condition that could contraindicate hot stone massage.
 Therapists may also request permission to contact a client's physician prior to the appointment in order to clarify any questions about the safety of this modality.